alastor0325/Firefox-profiler-assistant/readme.md

 - **Local File Support**: Analyzes `profile.json` files from your disk.
 - **Fast Parsing**: Uses `orjson` and `pandas` for high-performance profile handling.
 - **Tool-Based Architecture**: Modular tools for media/jank analysis and marker extraction.
+- **RAG Knowledge Base**: Ingests local Markdown playbooks, builds embeddings, and creates a small on-disk index that the agent can use for grounded answers.

 ---